DanielSnor/Zpravobot.news/DOCS/CONTENT_HACK_PATTERNS examples for IFTTT filter script.md

-# Settings for IFTTT filter script
+# CONTENT_HACK_PATTERNS examples for IFTTT filter script

 This document provides several examples of the possibility of CONTENT_HACK_PATTERNS settings for the IFTTT filter script.